Numeracy (Procedural) and Reading personalised assessments are available throughout the year for schools to use to support learners to make progress.

 - Learners are required to take the assessment once during the academic year.
 Schools also have the option to use the assessment once more during the academic year.

-Online personalised assessments in reading and numeracy: information for parents and carers of children in Years 2 to 9 in Wales
+Online personalised assessments in reading and numeracy: information for parents and carers of children in Years 2 to 9 in maintained schools in Wales

 Understanding feedback following a Numeracy (Procedural) Personalised Assessment: guidance for parents and carers